Orange Point & Shoot

 Nostalgia: Remember when it was fun to take photos?

 I have a long history with cameras, originally wanting to be a photographer.
-I've used all sorts of cameras, developed my own film and have even taken photography courses at Oxford.
+I've used all sorts of cameras, developed my own film and taken photography courses at Oxford.
 But nothing inspired me more than the little orange point and shoot camera I got in high school - I brought it everywhere.

 Process